"Screen clothes have to look dramatic, yet be effortless for the wearer."

-Not only that, except the set he puts a lot of efforts in the specification of every attire worn by his actors.
+Not only that, except for the set he puts a lot of effort into the specification of every attire worn by his actors.

 The movie was a huge hit both at the box office and for audiences enjoying its grandeur, featuring immensely expensive Bollywood costumes.

 Tevar directed by Amit Sharma had a budget of 40 crores.
 It starred Sonakshi Sinha in the female lead.